JackInSightsV2/Resume-Generator/README.md

    - Inline formatting (bold, italics, hyperlinks) using the Aptos font.
    - Custom table formatting for certifications and other sections.

-   Note: convert_resume.py is not intended to be run directly.
+   Note: convert_resume.py is not intended to be run directly; but can be if you just want to convert a markdown resume you already have.

 ## How to Use